brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-14.md

 blow before Ron managed to scramble back to his feet, blood seeping from a gash on his forehead.

 "*Blood.
 Oh, I smell it!
-I smell it!"* came an unfortunately familiar voice.
+I smell it!*" came an unfortunately familiar voice.
 A feeling of dread that had nothing to do with Ron's previous curse settled into Harry's stomach.
 He had thought 'the voice' gone, certain it was a cursed induced hallucination that had finally faded